zezard/stricod/server/README.md

 ### From IntelliJ

 Afer installing the Scala and SBT-plugins simple build the project from the menu.
-If the build is successfull you can create an SBT task and perform the SBT-task `run`.
+If the build is successfull you can create an SBT task as a run-configuration and there execute the SBT-task `run`.

 You can also run the test suites by opening any suite, right-click and run the suite.